 I only pitch my queries to magazines via email.
 I use my subject line to clearly explain what the email is about.
 So, if I was pitching an article about being a successful freelance writer, I’d put “Query: How to be a Successful Freelance Writer” in the subject line.

-Remember that the length of a query letter depends
+Remember that there no “right” length of a query letter

 A successful query letter can be a single paragraph, or a two-page letter.
 It depends on the nature and scope of the article — but the bottom line is that you need to convey just the right amount of information to the editor.
 To pitch your freelance article successfully, you need to find the balance between inciting the editor’s curiosity and writing too much.